Zelda Tinska: Career

 Zelda trained as a ballerina in the renowned École supérieure de danse de Cannes Rosella Hightower, France, and later at the London Studio Centre, a college for performing arts in London, UK.

 She was a professional jazz, ballet and neoclassical dancer prior to becoming an actress, after being cast as Sonja in The Beach opposite Leonardo DiCaprio.
 As an actress, she appeared in the Waking The Dead, The Bill, The Beach, The Mother, Mathilde and many other productions, and has performed in English, French, Serbian, Croatian, Bosnian, Russian and Albanian.

-In 2009, Tinska signed a petition in support of film director Roman Polanski, calling for his release after Polanski was arrested in Switzerland in relation to his 1977 sexual abuse case.

 Tinska was part of the visual effects team of the film Ex Machina who received an Oscar for Best Achievement in Visual Effects.

 When not acting, Zelda works as a VFX Producer.
+She is a full voting member of BAFTA.

 Early life

-Tinska is the daughter of famous Serbian actress, talk show host and writer Jelena Tinska and Dragoslav Lutovac, a film and television director.